The Proximal Robbins-Monro Method: Theory of the stochastic proximal point algorithm

 \TheoremConvergence

-The conditions for almost-sure convergence of implicit stochastic approximation are weaker than the conditions for classic stochastic approximation.
-For example, to show almost-sure convergence for standard stochastic approximation methods, it is typically assumed that the iterates $\thetarm{n}$ are almost-surely bounded \citep[Assumption (A4)]{borkar2008stochastic}.
+The conditions for almost sure convergence of the stochastic proximal point are weaker than classical stochastic approximation.
+For example, in classical stochastic approximations it is typically assumed that the iterates $\thetarm{n}$ are almost surely bounded.
+See, for example, Assumption (A4) of \citet{borkar2008stochastic}.